 It’s a part of a zoning law that determines how close a new structure or building could be placed to the property lines.
 In other words, your projected container home should not hinder the neighboring buildings or houses.
 Though this requirement rather refers to multi-floor buildings, you should check it for a container structure as well, especially when building in a city area and densely populated districts.

 The intended purpose of the building to be constructed also matters a lot, since zoning rules separate buildings with different purposes.
 By and large, there are three major construction categories, including commercial, manufacturing, and residential structures.
-Obviously enough, a container home (especially the one you are going to set up as a permanent full-fledged house) should be built in a residential area.
+Obviously enough, a shipping container home (especially the one you are going to set up as a permanent full-fledged house) should be built in a residential area.
 Those categories might be further divided into narrower sub-groups, so double-checking locally won’t go amiss.